japneet-sahni/cks-guide/README.md

   - Using validating webhook configuration by deploying an admission controller server
   - Using OPA policy
   - Using ImagePolicyWebhook admission controller (discussed below)
-    - Good things about ImagePolicyWebhook: The API server can be instructed to reject the images if the webhook endpoint is not reachable.
+    - Good things about ImagePolicyWebhook: The API server can be instructed to reject the images if the webhook endpoint is not reachable. (defaultAllow: false in AdmissionConfiguration object)
     - Bad things about ImagePolicyWebhook: More configuration files are expected on the API server node(s) compared to ValidatingWebhookConfiguration.

 ```sh